niallo/node-multidrone/README.md

 - Client machine must be on same wifi network as drones
 - Client machine should send control commands to the different IPs of drones.

+### Mac OS X Note:

+Macs seem to be finnicky with ad-hoc wifi networks.
+If you get an error connecting to the ad-hoc network after configuring your drones, try rebooting your Mac.

 ## Scripts